Find the most commonly asked FAQ's surrounding exams at York College

 Can I leave the exam before the end time?

 No, you must stay for the whole duration of the exam even if you have finished.
-If you attempt to leave the exam room before the end of the exam, your exam will be voided.

 I’ve finished my exam but I think I filled in the front of my exam paper wrong – what do I do?